The default external postmaster address is set to the default accepted domain. What if you…

-After installing Exchange Server 2016, it’s important to setup SPF record for Exchange Server.
+After installing Exchange Server, it’s important to setup SPF record for Exchange Server.
 SPF stands for Sender Policy Framework.
 The SPF record allows a domain to specify which mail servers are permitted to send email for that domain name.
 If you don’t have an SPF record configured, you’re asking for problems.
-Your email will maybe not arrive at the recipient or it might get in the JUNK folder.
+Your email may not arrive at the recipient or get in the JUNK folder.
 It’s not smart to ignore the SPF record.
 In this article, you will learn how to configure SPF record for Exchange Server.

 What is Sender Policy Framework (SPF)?